 The Jacksonian Democratic party was made up of different groups of Americans.
 Two such predominant groups in the large urban centers were the Irish and German Catholics who had recently emigrated to the United States.

 On my mother’s side, two families lived in Louisville in 1855 but were not yet united.
 The Kollros family, a German Catholic family consisting of Joseph Kollros, his wife Magdalena, and his two sons, Dominic and Constantine, lived on Shelby Street, which was the scene of a terrible fire and horrible acts of violence.
-The Bannon/Campbell family, a large extended family of Irish Catholics, lived in one of the neighborhoods that witnessed political violence, which historians largely blame on the white Anglo-Saxon Protestant Nativists (a.k.a.
+The Bannon/Campbell family, a large extended family of Irish Catholics from the Belfast area, lived in one of the neighborhoods that witnessed political violence, which historians largely blame on the white Anglo-Saxon Protestant Nativists (a.k.a.
 Know-Nothings).

 My maternal grandmother’s family had a presence in the city of Louisville for over 100 years, from the 1850s to the 1960s.
 The Bannon family, who immigrated from Northern Ireland in 1849 and first went to Cincinnati, lived in Louisville on that fateful day in 1855.
 The Kollros family, who came over from Germany and lived in Madison, Indiana, across the Ohio River from Louisville in 1850, appeared in the U.S. Census of 1860, living in the city of Louisville.
 Based on what we know happened after the Bloody Monday riot, it is doubtful that they would have wanted to move to Louisville after 1855.
 Therefore they must have been living there that year, as thousands of other Irish and German citizens permanently fled the city following the violence.